 This is an Intermediate-Advanced string only ensemble.
 The course will provide orchestra students the opportunity to further their study of traditional and contemporary string literature.
-It will involve more extensive outside school practice and performance preparations.
-Participation in area festivals and quarterly concerts is required.
-Students must be self-motivated and have a strong commitment to the ensemble.
-Private lessons recommended.
+It will involve more extensive outside school practice and

-Prerequisite: Audition required

-Uniform Required: Ladies - White blouse, black pants or skirt, black shoes.
-Gentleman: Black dress pants, white dress shirt, black shoes, and black bow tie.
+Prerequisite: Audition required Uniform Required: Ladies - White blouse, black pants or skirt, black shoes.
+Gentleman: Black dress pants, white dress shirt, black shoes, and black bow